irglbriz/goban_to_sgf/README.md

 Go is my guilty pleasure and I often find myself taking pictures of interesting problems, but am too lazy to set up the position again later for analysis.

-I figured since all the preexisting solutions to read a go position needed manual entry of corners why not try to automate that as well.
-It also presented an opportunity to learn some OpenCV, Blender and another machine learning framework like Pytorch or Keras on the way.
+I figured since the preexisting solutions struggle with corner detection why not try to automate that as well as possible.
+This should present an opportunity to learn some OpenCV, Blender and another machine learning framework like Pytorch or Keras on the way.

 ## Installation